-Is there a lot of demographic similarities between the employees who get promoted?
+Are there a lot of demographic similarities between the employees who get promoted?
 Are employees of all groups and backgrounds taking advantage of learning and development opportunities?
-Remember, an organization that’s genuinely committed to diversity, equity, and inclusion doesn’t just get diverse employees through the door - they help them thrive.
+Remember, an organization genuinely committed to diversity, equity, and inclusion doesn’t just get diverse employees through the door – they help them thrive.

 DEI metrics focused on the employee experience

 Often, the employee experience is far more challenging to quantify than demographics when measuring how a company is doing with diversity, equity, and inclusion.
 Fortunately, the most helpful information comes from an often untapped resource: employees.

 Organizations can learn a lot about how valued, included, and supported employees feel by conducting employee surveys and collecting feedback on the employee experience.
 Throughout it all, organizations should keep a close eye on the following employee experience diversity metrics: